JohanHorsmans/cds-language-exam-2021/assignment_2/README.md

 <!-- DISCUSSION OF RESULTS -->
 ## Discussion of results

-I succeeded in creating a script that calculates various collocate-metrics for specific keywords and window-sizes.
+I succeeded in creating a script that calculates various collocate-metrics for specific keywords and window-sizes and automatically saves selected metrics in a .csv-file.
 Furthermore, I solved the bonus assignment by making it possible to specify script-parameters from the terminal.

 <br />